- China has emerged as a key global player in digital innovation.

 As a result, a race between the Silicon Valley and the Silicon Dragon to draw tech-savvy talent could emerge, with China’s sheer scale and opportunities to tap into the world’s largest digital market a potentially enticing drawcard for ambitious individuals.

-Dancing with the silicon dragon
+the silicon dragon

 As one of China’s Pacific neighbours, Australia’s geography creates multiple opportunities for local players.
 Not only does its digital evolution into social and mobile provide a useful roadmap, China’s domestic-first development method, unprecedented consumer access, and broad range of digital assets makes its high-flyers ideal strategic partners.